Rest and Explore

 12km, 380m ascent.

 Both tranquil and sublime Finnsjøvola offers us a relaxed yet spectacular day.
 We ascend steadily through delightful, pine forest to open land and sparkling lakes with views of the Rondane massif and east towards Sweden.
-We may be lucky enough to hear the cries of the golden plover.
+We may be lucky enough to hear see wild reindeer.

 Your course leaders: